INVESTIGATION: Nigeria’s Industrial Development Centres in its ‘death throes’ (Part 2)

 According to her, about 40 people have applied for space allocation after former occupants were asked to vacate the centre some years ago.

 With no signpost and definite address, locating Lagos IDC by a visitor is a near-impossible task.
 Like other centres in Port Harcourt, Kano and indeed, Abuja, only a handful of residents know about it.

 But the new yellow paint on the fence gave an impression of a centre that is still in operation.

 Tucked somewhere in Raoni Estate, Ibese road, Ikorodu, Lagos State, commercial motorcycle riders who are reputed to know the nooks and crannies of Lagos could not locate the centre.
 On Google map, the centre appears on Ibese road, but there is no landmark to identify it.

 A resident who seems to know about the centre directed the reporter and said the structure is old and dilapidated.

-“I was posted there in 2016 by the Lagos State government under its youth empowerment scheme for internship,” said the young man who declined to give his name.
+“I was posted there in 2016 by the Lagos State government under its youth empowerment scheme for an internship,” said the young man who declined to give his name.

-“But I didn’t stay there because what I wanted was a job and not internship,” adds the middle-aged man who works at an event centre at the area.
+“But I didn’t stay there because what I wanted was a job and not an internship,” adds the middle-aged man who works at an event centre at the area.